fewlines-education/dev-bootcamp-exercises/02_programming/05_iterators/05_only_my_tips/README.md

 ## Specs

-In the `src/index.js`, write a function `justTheTip` that will take a list of invoices as input:
+In the `src/index.js`, write a function `onlyMyTips` that will take a list of invoices as input:

 ```js
 const invoices = [